agsb/minute/docs/Minute.md

 Most of layouts uses frequency words in corpus of texts, as [New General Service List](https://www.newgeneralservicelist.com/) and [Google Books Ngram Viewer](https://books.google.com/ngrams), [Project Gutenberg](https://www.gutenberg.org/) for quantification of letters.
 Some notes and statistics about [Corpus](https://github.com/agsb/minute/blob/main/docs/Corpus_Frequency.md) and [NGSL](https://github.com/agsb/minute/blob/main/docs/NGSL_Frequency.md)

-There is a catch to these statistics.
-They count occurrences of all words, not just the most frequently occurring words.
+There is a catch to those statistics.
+They count occurrences for all words, not only the most frequently words.

-The long-tail phenomenon distorts the representation of letter frequency.
+_The long tail phenomenon hides the entropy of letter frequency_.

 ## An alternative count